peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 passed to the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> or <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor.
 * [evaluate](#H3DU.BSplineCurve_H3DU.BSplineCurve_evaluate)<br>Evaluates the curve function based on a point in a B-spline curve.
+* [tangent](#H3DU.BSplineCurve_H3DU.BSplineCurve_tangent)<br>TODO: Not documented yet.

 <a id='H3DU.BSplineCurve.DIVIDE_BIT'></a>
 ### H3DU.BSplineCurve.DIVIDE_BIT (constant)

 Indicates to divide each other coordinate of the returned point by the last coordinate of the point and omit the last coordinate.
-This is used with WEIGHTED_BIT to convert homogeneous coordinates to conventional coordinates.
+This is used to convert homogeneous coordinates to conventional coordinates.
 If this bit is set, the length of each control point must be at least 2.

+A B-spline curve that has control points whose last coordinate is other than 1 is a <i>rational</i> B-spline curve.

 Default Value: `2`

 <a id='H3DU.BSplineCurve.HOMOGENEOUS_BIT'></a>
 ### H3DU.BSplineCurve.HOMOGENEOUS_BIT (constant)

+<b>Deprecated: This bit is deprecated because the B-spline
+equation works the same whether control points are in conventional coordinates or in homogeneous coordinates.</b>

 Indicates that each other coordinate of each control point was premultiplied by the last coordinate of the point, that is,